GhostWording/PublicDocumentation/API/Sections/messaging.md

 Path :

-* {area} : area name of the current application doing the call
+* {appName} : name of the current application doing the call
 * {deviceId} : device id of the current user doing the call
 * {maxItems} : number max of profiles to return, 20 by default.